-Wellcare Prime by Absolute Total Care (Medicare-Medicaid Plan) Medicare Part D Appeals PO Box 31383 Tampa, FL 33631-3383 Attn: Medicare Pharmacy Appeals
+Wellcare Prime by Absolute Total Care (Medicare-Medicaid Plan) Medicare Part D Appeals PO Box 31383 Tampa, FL 33631-3383

+Attn: Medicare Pharmacy Appeals

-- For more on making an appeal about your prescription drugs, refer to Chapter 9, Section F5, page 190. - complaints about your drugs - You can make a complaint about us or any pharmacy.
+- For more on making an appeal about your prescription drugs, refer to Chapter 9, Section F5. - complaints about your drugs - You can make a complaint about us or any pharmacy.
 This includes a complaint about your prescription drugs. - If your complaint is about a coverage decision about your prescription drugs, you can make an appeal.
-(Refer to the section above, page 18.) - You can send a complaint about Wellcare Prime right to Medicare.
+(Refer to the section A1 above).

+- You can send a complaint about Wellcare Prime right to Medicare.
 You can use an online form at www.medicare.gov/MedicareComplaintForm/home.aspx.
-Or you can call 1-800-MEDICARE (1-800-633-4227) to ask for help.

-- For more on making a complaint about your prescription drugs, refer to Chapter 9, Section J, page 206. - payment for health care or drugs you already paid for - For more on how to ask us to pay you back, or to pay a bill you got, refer to Chapter 7, Section A, page 138. - If you ask us to pay a bill and we deny any part of your request, you can appeal our decision.
-Refer to Chapter 9, Section E5, page 182 for more on appeals.
+Or you can call 1-800-MEDICARE (1-800-633-4227) to ask for help. - For more on making a complaint about your prescription drugs, refer to Chapter 9, Section J. - payment for health care or drugs you already paid for - For more on how to ask us to pay you back, or to pay a bill you got, refer to Chapter 7, Section A. - If you ask us to pay a bill and we deny any part of your request, you can appeal our decision.
+Refer to Chapter 9, Section E5 for more on appeals.